ImAdamTM/actions-ai-app/example/dynamic-intents/README.md

 ```
 .
 ├── app                        # The application directory
 │    ├── index.js              # App initialization
 │    ├── intents               # The intents directory
 │    │   ├── index.js          # Imports the intents for use
+│    │   ├── question          # The questions intents module
+│    │       ├── index.js      # The questions dynamic intents handling
+│    │       ├── cat-facts.js  # The list of cat facts
 │    │   ├── fallback.js       # The fallback intent (when the app doesn't understand)
-│    │   ├── welcome.js      # The welcome intent (greets the user)
+│    │   └── welcome.js        # The welcome intent (greets the user)
-│    │   └── facts.js        # The facts intent (tells randomized facts)
 │    └── ai.js                 # `actions-ai-app` creation (exports the intent, invokeIntent, action, and entity methods so that we may import them anywhere)
 ├── cache                      # The cache is used to store json data for API.AI
 └── nodemon.js                 # Nodemon config, specifically we ignore the `cache` directory as we don't need refresh when cache changes
 ```

 ## Steps